Single Sign On (SSO) with Microsoft Entra ID (formerly Azure Active Directory/Azure AD)

 3) User/Group Access Settings

-The organization must decide how they want to grant access to the Azure AD application to their users.
+The organization must decide how they want to grant access to the Entra ID application to their users.
 There are two general ways to do this, with pros and cons to each approach.

 Application Level Access

 At the application level properties, do not require user assignment to use the application.
-This approach lets any user in the Azure AD directory pass through the Azure AD application for authentication to TeamDynamix.
+This approach lets any user in the Entra ID directory pass through the Entra ID application for authentication to TeamDynamix.
 This does not, however, implicitly grant them access to TeamDynamix.
-TeamDynamix still requires an internal user record, with a username value matched to the Azure AD value released in the eppn attribute, to be authorized for TeamDynamix sign in.
+TeamDynamix still requires an internal user record, with a username value matched to the Entra ID value released in the eppn attribute, to be authorized for TeamDynamix sign in.

 To use this method, go to Manage > Properties > User assignment required? and select No. You should read the help text by clicking the icon next to this option to understand the full options for this method.